aoriens/news-service/README.md

 A user.
 Fields:

-- `id` - the user's identifier.
+- `user_id` - the user's identifier.
 An integer, required.
 - `first_name` - the first name.
 A string, optional.
 - `last_name` - the last name.
 A string, required.
 - `avatar_url` - the avatar image URL.
 An string, optional.